GeneralDido/sound-studio-helper/privacy_policy.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact Konstantinos Kokogias at konstantinos.kokogias@uia.no.
+If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact Ghislain Maurice Norbert Isabwe at maurice.isabwe@uia.no.